cloudflare/cloudflare-docs/content/ssl/ssl-for-saas/common-tasks/hostname-verification.md

 </tr>
 <tr>
 <td>Blocked</td>
 <td>Custom hostname cannot be added to Cloudflare at this time.
-Cusom hostname was likely associated with Cloudflare previously and flagged by [Trust and Safety](https://www.cloudflare.com/trust-hub/trust-and-safety/).
+Cusom hostname was likely associated with Cloudflare previously and flagged for abuse.
 If you are an Enterprise customer, please contact your Customer Success Manager.
 Otherwise, please email abusereply@cloudflare.com with the name of the web property and a detailed explanation of your association with this web property.</td>
 </tr>
 <tr>
 <td>Moved</td>